-Community Demonstration Grant Program
+Community Grant Program

-In 2010 TSBC supported 17 communities building new recreation facilities or renovating existing ones with grants totalling over \$247,000 through our Community Grant Program.
-This was a significant increase in community participation over 2009 and due to this success, TSBC has committed to making this an annual program.
+Since the grant program launched in 2008, TSBC has supported 63 communities building new recreation facilities or renovating existing ones with grants totalling over \$1m.
+2011 saw a significant increase in community participation with 42 applications and over \$600,000 provided to communities throughout the province.
+This increase was due in part to TSBC ongoing efforts in getting the word out and showcasing completed projects.
 Community grants support the use of BC recycled rubber in BC community projects as an excellent way of bringing recycled scrap tire products "full circle" back to the community.